 North Carolina passed the Epilepsy Alternative Treatment Act, or also known as House Bill 1220 in the year 2014.
 This was North Carolina’s first marijuana-related legalization.
 According to the bill, the use of hemp extracts for the treatment of various forms of drug-resistant epilepsy is legal.

 The state-recognized neurosurgeon should diagnose the child with a qualifying type of epilepsy in order to be eligible for using hemp extract for treating the condition.
-According to the law, the children with this condition are allowed to use hemp extract with at least 5% CBD content and less than 0.9% THC content.
+According to the law, children with this condition are allowed to use hemp extract with at least 5% CBD content and less than 0.9% THC content.

 Buying CBD Oil In NC